SpiderMonkey1975/IFOS2D/README.md

 Example: to build IFOS2D with the Cray compilers and with parallel I/O enabled, one would use the following make command:

           make PARALLEL_IO=1 CRAY_COMPILER=1

+# Running

+Input is available for two configurations:

+  **TEST**: a small configuration used for testing purposes and only requires 12 CPU cores to run.
+A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_TEST.slurm

+  **G717**: a much larger production configuration used to exploit the new parallelism and performance features of IFOS2D that runs at 7500 cores.
+A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_G717.slurm